kronk6102/xmrig_setup/README.md

-This repository contains binaries of xmrig miner (see https://github.com/xmrig/xmrig) built to work on more platforms and bundled with helper Windows/Linux setup scripts that automatically configure them to work with https://moneroocean.stream mining pool.
+# xmrig_setup
+This repository is a fork of `MoneroOcean/xmrig_setup`, tailored to my system.
+All files, except the setup script, have been removed.
+The setup script has been modified to better suit my system.